Lower Silesian Agglomeration Railway

-Lower Silesian Agglomeration Railway (Polish: Dolnośląskie Koleje Aglomeracyjne) is a suburban rail network for the Wrocław agglomeration, covering approximately 350 km of mostly electrified double-track lines within the PKP network.
-Since 2009, Wrocław's authorities have been developing the system, operated primarily by Polregio and the regional Koleje Dolnośląskie company.
+The Lower Silesian Agglomeration Railways (Dolnośląskie Koleje Aglomeracyjne) is a suburban rail network for the Wrocław agglomeration, covering approximately 350 km of mostly electrified double-track lines within the PKP network.
+Since 2009, Wrocław's authorities have been developing the system, operated primarily by regional rail operators Lower Silesian Railways and Polregio.
 The initiative addresses urban growth, insufficient public transport, suburban migration, traffic congestion, and air pollution.

 Key milestones include reopening the Trzebnica line (2009), revitalizing the Jelcz Miłoszyce line (2021), and the integration of the Urbancard transit pass for use on suburban trains within the city (2024).
 The system is informally operational, with new stations (e.g., Wrocław Różanka) and increased train frequencies.
 Formal branding and organization are pending, with expansions like "Park and Ride" facilities supporting its growth.
 The name "Dolnośląskie Koleje Aglomeracyjne" was adopted in December 2021.

-The concept of the Wrocław suburban railway network according to the Marshal's Office, utilizing, among others, Koleje Dolnośląskie.
+The concept of the Wrocław suburban railway network according to the Marshal's Office, utilizing, among others, Lower Silesian Railways.